annie-kayal/project-4/README.md

 - Choose to work solo or in a team
 - **Build a full-stack application** by making a backend and front-end
-- **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database
+- **Use a Python Django API** using Django REST Framework to serve the data from a Postgres database
 - **Consume the API with a separate front-end** built with React
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
 - **Be deployed online** so it's publicly accessible